jneat/mybatis-types/README.md

 Theoretically adding new DB will require only several lines of code, but I do not have time for this.
 Fell free to contribute if you require new DB support for arrays.

+Note that my handlers forced to return not null value (empty array for null db column).

 ### Java properties and key-value map support
 Underlying concept is simple - any text field can have content in format of properties file.